Democracy and Elections

 The United Nations Stabilization Mission in Mali provided electoral support to the authorities following a tumultuous year that included a military coup d'état, fighting between the Government and rebels, and the seizure of its northern territory by radical Islamists.
 (UN Photo)

-The Electoral Assistance Division, within the Department of Political Affairs, supports the United Nations Focal Point in ensuring system-wide coherence and consistency in the provision of United Nations electoral assistance as well as developing electoral policy, and provides technical guidance and support in the implementation of around 50 electoral projects at any given time.
+The Electoral Assistance Division, within the Department of Political Affairs (DPA), supports the United Nations Focal Point in ensuring system-wide coherence and consistency in the provision of United Nations electoral assistance.
+This includes undertaking electoral needs assessments, recommending parameters for all United Nations electoral assistance, advising on the design of projects, developing electoral policy, maintaining institutional memory, and providing technical guidance and support in the implementation of electoral projects.

 The United Nations Development Programme (UNDP) is the UN system’s main provider of technical electoral assistance, which is delivered as part of its mandate to lead democratic governance assistance at the country level.

-Other UN actors involved in providing electoral assistance include the Office of the High Commissioner for Human Rights, United Nations Volunteers, UN Women, the United Nations Office for Project Services, UNESCO and the United Nations Democracy Fund.
+Other UN actors involved in providing electoral assistance include the Office of the High Commissioner for Human Rights, United Nations Volunteers, UN Women, the United Nations Office for Project Services, UNESCO, the Peacebuilding Fund, and the United Nations Democracy Fund.

 Over the last 20 years, the United Nations has provided electoral assistance to more than 110 Member States and/or territories that have requested support.
-UNDP, for example, has provided electoral assistance to 59 Member States in the two years leading up to the 2013 General Assembly, to develop sustainable electoral management capacities, to foster inclusive participation in elections, particularly of women and youth and other underrepresented groups, and to coordinate donor support to electoral processes.
-Similarly, DPKO, when mandated by the Security Council, includes electoral components in its operations which provide similar types of electoral support.
+In the forthcoming report 2015 biennial report of the Secretary-General to the General Assembly on the UN’s work in support of democratic elections, 68 countries are documented as having received UN support.
+UNDP provides electoral assistance to develop sustainable electoral management capacities, to foster inclusive participation in elections, particularly of women and youth and other underrepresented groups, and to coordinate donor support to electoral processes.
+This includes seven countries where special political missions are deployed, and eight where peacekeeping missions are deployed.
 Where more than one UN actor is involved in providing electoral assistance (for example, DPKO and UNDP), support should be provided in an integrated manner.

 For the referendum on the independence of South Sudan, the United Nations Mission in Sudan and UNDP provided technical assistance through the UN Integrated Referendum and Electoral Division.
 The Secretary-General also established a Panel to monitor the referendum.
 (UN Photo)

-UN electoral assistance has been a crucial and successful component in peacekeeping, peacebuilding, establishing and deepening democratic governance.
+United Nations electoral assistance has been a crucial and successful component in peacekeeping, peacebuilding, and in establishing and deepening democratic governance.
 As democracy has spread, so has the role of elections as the means to establish legitimate government.
-The United Nations has been engaged in elections in all regions of the world, with assistance provided recently in the Afghanistan, Liberia, Côte d’Ivoire, Zambia, Bangladesh, Iraq, Honduras, Mali and Mexico, to name just a few.
+The United Nations has been engaged in elections in all regions of the world, with assistance provided recently in the Afghanistan, Mali, Somalia, Jordan, Nepal, Bangladesh and Iraq,, to name just a few.
 In Tunisia for example, the UN supported civil society in the October 2011 National Constituent Assembly elections and continues to provide technical assistance to the national authorities.
 In Libya, an integrated UN team supported the Libyan authorities in organizing and conducting the General National Congress elections on 7 July 2012.
-In 2013, the UN provided technical and logistical support to Malian authorities in the conduct of Presidential elections.
-In addition, the UN in partnership with regional organizations facilitated dialogue between the transitional government and political actors in the North of Mali.
+In 2013, the United Nations provided technical and logistical support to Malian authorities in the conduct of Presidential elections.
+In addition, the United Nations is currently in the the process of supporting electoral reform in Afghanistan.

 It is recognized that addressing the capacity of an electoral management body in isolation will not necessarily produce credible elections.
 There also needs to be a focus on the overall political environment in which the elections take place.
 The United Nations therefore also makes efforts to build capacity outside the electoral authorities.
 This involves working with voters, the media, political parties and civil society, as well as other actors and institutions of democratic governance such as parliament and the judiciary.

-Further recognizing that even a technically good election may still ignite underlying grievances and tensions, the United Nations is placing greater attention on the issue of elections and violence.
-Some examples include the mediation and dialogue activities of the Special Adviser for Yemen, who works closely with the UN Resident Coordinator and UNDP in moving the political process forward; in Liberia the United Nations Mission (UNMIL), in close consultation with ECOWAS, engaged political actors in an effort to lessen tensions before, during and after the elections; and in Guinea, the SRSG for West Africa with close support from DPA facilitated dialogue among political actors thereby ensuring a resumption of the stalled electoral process.
+Further recognizing that even a technically good election may still ignite underlying grievances and tensions, the United Nations is placing greater attention on taking a political approach to preventing and responding to election-related violence.
+This is the basis for regular training for field and headquarters based staff.
+Some examples of successful political engagement include the mediation and dialogue activities of the Special Adviser for Yemen, who works closely with the UN Resident Coordinator and the UNDP Country Office in moving the political process forward; the United Nations Mission in Liberia (UNMIL), which is in close consultation with ECOWAS, engaged political actors in an effort to lessen tensions before, during and after the elections; and the SRSG for West Africa’s engagement in Guinea, who, with close support from DPA, facilitated dialogue among political actors thereby ensuring a resumption of the stalled electoral process.